 Follow these steps to locate the hole and patch it up – no new mattress necessary.

-3. Use a glue such as Gorilla Glue to rub into the hole, then affix a patch.
+Use a glue, like Gorilla Glue, to rub into the hole, then affix a patch.
 Again, let dry then rub down.

 A. Air mattresses aren’t usually designed for everyday use.
 If you sleep on it every night, durability issues will likely arise after a few months.
 It’s best to use an air mattress one to two times a week.